ericy-eth/loanyee/README.md

 DeFi enables the finance without middleman and it is already a big financial market with $70 billion TVL.
 But, the current DeFi focuses on asset portfolios, where people can manage and increase their assets, not so much real use cases yet.

 We believe next billons people come to crypto space for income opportunity, which is more familiar for them, compared to asset management.
-But right now, if they receive salary with crypto, they have a challenge to borrow money in both DeFi and TradFi.
+But right now, if they receive salary with crypto, they have a challenge to borrow money in both DeFi and TradFi:
-・Major lending protocols are still overcollateralized with the need of 125% collateral ・Existing undercollateralized lending protocols are mainly for institutions ・They don’t like or don’t have a credit on TradFi
+- Major lending protocols are still overcollateralized with the need of 125% collateral
+- Existing undercollateralized lending protocols are mainly for institutions
+- They don’t like or don’t have a credit on TradFi

 ## Solution